MeshEnvy/lobbs/README.md

 All user, mail, and news data is persisted via LoDB in the device filesystem.
 Clearing the filesystem, reflashing without preserving SPIFFS/LittleFS, or performing a full factory reset will delete the BBS contents.
 Regular backups of the filesystem are recommended for production deployments.

-## Troubleshooting

-- Verify your node clock is roughly correct.
-Timestamps in mail and news rely on the RTC and GPS time sources provided by the firmware.
-- Confirm that your node stays logged in (no `/bye` issued) if you expect to receive `@mentions`.
-Unauthenticated nodes receive only the login help banner.
-- If protobuf generation fails, ensure both LoBBS and LoDB plugins are properly installed in `src/plugins/` and that the Meshtastic Plugin Manager can discover them.

 ## License

 LoBBS is distributed under the MIT license.
 See the accompanying `LICENSE` file within this module for full text.
+While LoBBS is MIT, it must be combined with Meshtastic source code which is GPL.
+You must therefore follow all GPL guidelines regarding the combined source and binary distributions of Meshtastic.
+The LoBBS source code may be distributed independently under MIT.

+## Disclaimer

+LoBBS and MeshForge are independent projects not endorsed by or affiliated with the Meshtastic organization.